GDQuest/website/content/product/godot/make-pro-2d-games/content/_index.md

 4. Working With Tile-maps
 5. Auto-tile With 3 By 3 Bit mask
 6. Intro To Tiled Map Editing
+7. Intro to the new [Tileset Editor in Godot 3.1](https://www.youtube.com/watch?v=F6VerW98gEc)

 ### {{< tag "hobby" >}} Chapter 6: Breathe life to the game: world animation and particles